-Explanation: The District has the authority to conduct ambient air quality monitoring under the District of Columbia Air Pollution Control Act of 1984 (APCA) (D.C.
-Official Code § 8-101.05(a)(1) (2013 Repl.)), which allows for a comprehensive air pollution control program including "research, investigations, experiments, training demonstrations, surveys, and studies, relating to the causes, effects, extent, prevention, and control of air pollution in the District of Columbia."
-The District's authority under the APCA is then delegated to DDOE under the District Department of the Environment Establishment Act of 2005 (D.C.
-Official Code § 8-151.07 (2013 Repl.)).
+The District has the authority to conduct ambient air quality monitoring Explanation: under the District of Columbia Air Pollution Control Act of 1984 (APCA) (D.C.
+Official Code § 8-101.05(b)(1)(A)), which allows for the administration of a comprehensive program for the control and prevention of outdoor air pollution that includes, "conduct[ing] research, monitoring, modeling, investigations, experiments, training demonstrations, surveys, and studies, relating to the causes, effects, extent, prevention, and control of air pollution in the District."
+The District's authority under the APCA is delegated to DOEE under the District Department of the Environment Establishment Act of 2005 (D.C.
+Official Code § 8-151.07) and Mayor's Order 2006-61 (June 14, 2006).
 The District's most relevant existing EPA-approved SIP provisions regarding public reporting of air pollution levels, which are determined based on the results of air quality monitoring activities, are found in 20 DCMR § 400 (Ambient Monitoring and Emergency Procedures).

-DDOE monitors air quality for NAAQS pollutants at appropriate locations, in accordance with the EPA's ambient air quality monitoring network requirements at EPA's Ambient Monitoring Technology Information Center (AMTIC) website; 40 C.F.R.
+DOEE monitors air quality for NAAQS pollutants at appropriate locations, in accordance with the EPA's ambient air quality monitoring network requirements at EPA's Ambient Monitoring Technology Information Center (AMTIC) website; 40 C.F.R.
 Part 53 ("Ambient Air Monitoring Reference and Equivalent Methods"); 40 C.F.R.
 Part 58 ("Ambient Air Quality Surveillance"), and 40 C.F.R. § 51.190.

 Monitoring activities are described in detail in the District's ambient air monitoring network plans (Network Plans), which are submitted to EPA Region 3 annually.
-The 2013 Network Plan (approved by EPA on December 10, 2013) confirms that the District's air monitoring program continues to meet federally established monitoring and data assessment criteria.
+Each Annual Network Plan confirms that the District's air monitoring program continues to meet federally established monitoring and data assessment criteria.

-DDOE submits data to EPA's Air Quality System (AQS) in a timely manner.
+DOEE submits data to EPA's Air Quality System (AQS) in a timely manner.

-Explanation: DDOE operates and maintains air quality monitoring stations and equipment in the District and sends collected air samples to an EPA-approved lab for analysis.
-DDOE performs quality assurance checks and submits the data to EPA's AQS, in accordance with data reporting and ambient air data certification requirements at 40 C.F.R.
+Explanation: DOEE operates and maintains air quality monitoring stations and equipment in the District and sends collected air samples to an EPAapproved lab for analysis.
+DOEE performs quality assurance checks and submits the data to EPA's AQS, in accordance with data reporting and ambient air data certification requirements at 40 C.F.R.
 Part 58, such as § 58.16 on "data submittal and archiving requirements" related to the monitoring network.

-DDOE provides information to EPA Region 3 regarding air quality monitoring activities, including a description of how the air agency has complied with monitoring requirements and an explanation of any proposed changes to the network.
+DOEE provides information to EPA Region 3 regarding air quality monitoring activities, including a description of how the air agency has complied with monitoring requirements and an explanation of any proposed changes to the network.

-Explanation: The District submits a Network Plan every year and a periodic network assessment every five years, consistent with EPA's ambient air monitoring regulations under 40 C.F.R.
+Explanation: The District submits a Network Plan to EPA every year and a periodic network assessment every five years, consistent with EPA's ambient air monitoring regulations under 40 C.F.R.
 Part 58, Subpart B, specifically § 58.10.